Table of contents

 Visit the CCB for more information on where to buy medical cannabis.

-Registered medical marijuana patients in Vermont can possess up to two ounces of marijuana flower, two mature plants, and seven immature marijuana plants for nine plants.
+Registered medical marijuana patients in Vermont can possess up to two ounces of marijuana flower, six mature plants, and 12 immature marijuana plants.

 Vermont Medical Cannabis Laws to Know

 Vermont has several key laws and regulations governing medical cannabis card eligibility, use, cultivation, and possession.

 - Vermont medical marijuana cardholders must have a qualifying medical condition and receive a doctor’s referral to purchase medical cannabis products.